-Groundwater and stormwater that enters a sewer system is known as inflow and infiltration.
+Inflow and infiltration is defined as groundwater and stormwater that enter a sewer system.
 Collection systems can be damaged when they are forced to transport more flow than they are designed to handle.
-Increased effluent also raises operating costs for wastewater treatment facilities, because benign stormwater and groundwater mixes with sewage.
-In many cases, inflow and infiltration (I/I) accounts for up to 45% of the annual flow to treatment plants.
+Increased effluent also raises costs for wastewater treatment facilities, because harmless stormwater and groundwater

 Learn more by requesting the training guide: Sewer Maintenance 101: The Quick and Dirty Guide to Sewer Inspection and Upkeep